 - Provide a benchmark upon which product comparisons and improvements can be made.

-- GREENGUARD Environmental Institute is a non-profit organization with advisory board of independent scientists, public health professionals and architectural design experts.
+- GREENGUARD Environmental Institute is a non profit organization with an advisory board of independent scientists, public health professionals and architectural design experts.

-- Products have been proved to emit minimal levels of VOC's.
+- Products have been proven to emit minimal levels of VOCs.

 - Communicate corporate commitment to product quality with respect to public health.

 GREENGUARD® Allowable Emission Levels

 All products are tested in dynamic environmental chambers following ASTM standards D-5116-97 and D- 6670-01, the U.S. Environmental Protection Agency's testing protocol for furniture and the state of Washington's protocol for interior furnishings and construction materials.
 Products are measured for emission levels, which must meet the following indoor air concentrations within five days of unpackaging.
 Air concentrations are based on the product being in a room 32 m3 in volume with an outdoor air concentration of 0.8 air changes per hour (ACH).
 Maximum allowable emission levels are those required by the state of Washington's indoor air quality program for new construction, the U.S. Environmental Protection Agency's procurements specifications, the recommendations from the World Health Organization, and Germany's Blue Angel Program for electronic equipment.
 When multiple emission values are recommended, the lesser or more stringent is used as the acceptable emission value for GREENGUARD certification.